SillyTavern/SillyTavern-Timelines/README.md

 ### Checkpoints

-While checkpoints are a core ST feature, *Timelines* takes them to center stage, so we explain it briefly here.
+While checkpoints are a core ST feature, *Timelines* takes them to center stage, so we explain them briefly here.

 A checkpoint is just a named chat branch.
 Branches, including checkpoints, are essentially separate chat files.

 *Timelines* itself only creates (unnamed) branches.

 Checkpoints are created in the ST main GUI.
 To create a checkpoint, go to the chat message you want, and then press the *Checkpoint* button in the *Message Actions* for that message.
 The actions are in the "..." menu, unless you have enabled *Expand Message Actions* in your *User Settings* (advanced mode).

 To rename a checkpoint, rename the file in a file manager.